 Our brochure does just that.
 Additionally, it also serves as a vehicle for our distribution partners to easily show customers exactly what they’re buying.
 Not only does it help the customer know exactly what the parts look like, but also it helps them understand the life cycle of a product.

 This is the 10th edition in a series of Q&A segments with Sloan product line managers for their take on where the commercial restroom has been, what it’s evolved to now, and where it’s going.
-A previous edition on restroom design and the user experience can be found here.

 Stay Up to Date